What is the Paleo Diet Plan?

 Also, when on a paleo diet, you have sensible indulgences like small amounts of red wine and dark chocolate from time to time.

-Furthermore, water should be your drink of choice when on a paleo diet plan.
+Furthermore, water should be your drink when on a paleo diet plan.
 Many people also drink tea and coffee.

 One Week Sample Paleo Diet Menu